 - Bleeding from the incision that won’t stop after attempting home care advice

 - Fever and incision looks infected and the office does not open in 4 hours

 - Severe pain in the incision, an 8, 9, or 10 on a scale of 1-10

 - Widespread bright red sunburn-like rash

 Did you find this article helpful?
-Please leave us comments on this article or questions that you would like us to cover in future articles.
 You can download tips for your patients from our triage nurses here.